mcendu/basse/README.md

 Optimized Base64 decoding is available on the following processors:

+  - Intel&reg; Core&trade; i7-920 and better, using SSE4.1
   - Intel&reg; Core&trade; i3-4120 and better, using AVX2
   - AMD&reg; Ryzen&trade; 5 7600X and better, using AVX512